rolandbernard/kleine-riscv/README.md

 * The Verilog source of the core can be found inside the `src` directory.
 The top module is the `core` module inside `src/core.v`.
 * In the `sim` directory you find a small simulator that when compiled using Verilator is used for testing.
-* Inside the `tests/units` directory are 3 tests for testing the `alu`, `cmp` and `regfile` modules.
-These tests are no longer really necessary and were only used in the beginning to verify these units on their own.
-(This is my first Verilog project and these tests verified my first modules.)
-* Inside the `tests/isa` directory are the main tests testing the functionality of the core.
+* Inside the `tests` directory are the main tests testing the functionality of the core.
 Most of them are modified versions of the tests in [riscv-tests](https://github.com/riscv/riscv-tests).
-  * The tests inside `tests/isa/rv32ui` test the unprivileged ISA.
+  * The tests inside `tests/rv32ui` test the unprivileged ISA.
-  * The tests inside `tests/isa/rv32mi` test the privileged ISA.
+  * The tests inside `tests/rv32mi` test the privileged ISA.
 * The makefile contains the `test` and `sim` targets.
 If you want to run all the test, run `make` or `make test`.
 If you only want to build the simulator run `make sim`.

 ## Architecture